Sunday, April 29, 2018

 3. A Saucerful of Secrets [live] (the end of the beginning)

 First, I took the tracks from Ummagumma that had been part of “The Man and The Journey” show.
-Then I removed those tracks that had been already featured on previous Pink Floyd albums.
-And finally, I tried to fit in the remaining Ummagumma tracks where they seemed to make the most sense concept wise.
+Then, I removed those tracks that had already been featured on previous Pink Floyd albums.
+Finally, I tried to fit in the remaining Ummagumma tracks where they seemed to make the most sense concept-wise.

-The album starts with “Grantchester Meadows” (as Daybreak, Part 1), but instead of using the Ummagumma version that only features Roger Waters, I used the BBC recording that also includes David Gilmour.
-Then come parts three and four of Richard Wright’s “Sysyphus” (for the Work and Teatime sections respectively).
+The album starts with “Grantchester Meadows” (as Daybreak, Part 1), but instead of using the Ummagumma version, which only features Roger Waters, I used the BBC recording, which also includes David Gilmour.
+Then come parts three and four of Richard Wright’s “Sysyphus” (for the Work and Teatime sections, respectively).
 Side A concludes with part one of “The Grand Vizer’s Garden Party" (as Entrance).

 The second side opens with “Biding My Time” (as Afternoon), followed by part two of “The Grand Vizer’s Garden Party,” (Doing It!).
 The rest of Side B continues with “Several Species Of Small Furry Animals Gathered Together In A Cave And Grooving With A Pict,” (Sleep/Nightmare); and part three of “The Grand Vizer’s Garden Party (Daybreak, Part 2).